 Are any measurable steps that should be taken to make these new policies and procedures more effective?

 In addition, GDPR and other data protection laws around the world will impact all WHOIS policies, including those inventoried by this subgroup.
-After ICANN implements an interim model to comply with GDPR, becomeall WHOIS policies will need to be reviewed again to determine what has changed.
+After ICANN implements an interim model to comply with GDPR, and as results of litigation become known, all WHOIS policies will need to be reviewed again to determine what needs to be changed.

 Summary of Relevant Research